lsst-it/ittn-035/index.rst

    **This technote is not yet published.**

    Atlassian is discontinuing on-premise server sales 2Feb2021 and ending support 2Feb2024.
 RubinObs uses Crowd, Confluence, and Jira, all of which are affected.
+The Data Center version, which we don't use, will continue.